-PSB channels (ITV, C4 and C5), together with their respective portfolio channels, had a 39 per cent viewer share.
-But, if the viewing share is carved up between commercial PSBs (ITV and C5) and state-owned PSB channels (BBC and C4), then, remarkably, the state-owned channels have a viewer share of 44 per cent compared with 28 per cent for the commercial PSB channels.
-The continued high viewer shares of the BBC, PSBs and state-owned channels in a multichannel sector require an explanation, and raise competition and public policy issues.
+When the portfolio channels are taken into account the PSB channels have nearly a 72 per cent viewer share (Figure 2 above).
+The total BBC viewer share is 33% and the commercial PSB channels (ITV, C4 and C5) together with their respective portfolio channels had a 39 per cent viewer share.
+But if the viewing share is carved up between commercial PSBs (ITV and Channel 5) and state-owned PSB channels (BBC and C4) then remarkably the state-owned channels have a viewer share of 44 per cent compared to 28 per cent for the commercial PSB channels.
+The continued high viewer shares of the BBC, PSBs and state-owned channels in a multi-channel sector requires explanation, and raises competition and public policy issues.